giraycakr/discretemath/lectures/2mathlogic.md

 ### Operations on Propositions

-We use placeholder names like $ p, q, r $ for propositions.
+We use placeholder names like $p, q, r$ for propositions.

 ---